rwb/c200/README.md

 </p>

 * 13.5: An issue with the variation ratio is that the upper bound will in general be less than 1 (p.
 91).
 * *Note*: I have decided that I'm not going to test you on the *bounds on the variation ratio*.
-You can disregard this material.
+This means you are not responsible for the material after the first sentence on page 91.

 #### Topic 14 Begins Here